teamhephy/workflow/src/managing-workflow/tuning-component-settings.md

 DEIS_DEFAULT_CONFIG_TAGS                        | set tags for all applications by default, for example: '{"role": "worker"}'. (default: '')
 DEIS_IGNORE_SCHEDULING_FAILURE                  | ignore Kubernetes scheduling errors during deployments.
 With cluster autoscaling, scheduling errors may be temporary and should not fail the deployment (default: "false", allowed values: "true", "false").
 KUBERNETES_NAMESPACE_DEFAULT_QUOTA_SPEC         | set resource quota to application namespace by setting [ResourceQuota](http://kubernetes.io/docs/admin/resourcequota/) spec, for example: `{"spec":{"hard":{"pods":"10"}}}`, restrict app owner to spawn more then 10 pods (default: "", no quota will be applied to namespace)
+DEIS_DEBUG                                      | set the log level to DEBUG LOG_VERBOSE                                     | activate the verbose logging formatter

 ### LDAP authentication settings